Pension Bible

 Short-service refund: only if under 2 years

-If you leave with under 2 years of LGPS membership, you have the option to take a refund of your own contributions rather than a deferred pension.
-This is called a short-service refund.
+If you leave with under 2 years of LGPS membership, you do not qualify for a deferred pension.
+Your options are a short-service refund of your own contributions or a transfer of the value to another pension arrangement.

 The refund amount is your own contributions, less tax.
 The tax deduction is 20% on the first £20,000 and 50% on any excess (this represents a recovery of the tax relief you received when the contributions were paid).
 The employer's contributions are not refunded — they stay in the scheme.

-The only scenario where a refund might be considered is if you are in acute financial difficulty and need the cash immediately, with no prospect of needing pension income later.
+The only scenario where a refund might be the right call is if you are in acute financial difficulty and need the cash immediately, with no prospect of needing pension income later.
 Even then, the LGPS administering authority can advise on alternatives.

-If you are approaching the 2-year membership mark, it is worth noting that staying past 2 years removes the refund option entirely and locks in a preserved pension — which in most cases is the better outcome anyway.
+If you are approaching the 2-year membership mark, it is worth noting that crossing the 2-year threshold removes the refund option entirely and locks in a preserved deferred pension — which in most cases is the better outcome anyway.

 Transferring out to a DC pension